Relation Between Photoionisation Cross Sections and Attosecond Time Delays: Results and discussions

-In real experiments, the measurable energy range is finite, so the boundary condition is not strictly fulfilled, which leads to a deviation of the retrieved time delay from its physical counterpart.
-However, when comparing two photoionization processes, the \emph{relative} time delay, which is usually the experimental observable \cite{kluender11a}, can be obtained from their cross-section ratio, which converges faster than the individual time delays:
+In real experiments, the measurable energy range is finite and thus the boundary conditions are not strictly fulfilled.
+This leads to a deviation of the retrieved time delay from its physical counterpart.
+However, when comparing two photoionisation processes, the relative time delay, which is usually the experimental observable \cite{kluender11a}, can be obtained from their cross-section ratio, which converges faster than the individual time delays:

+This is particularly useful for comparing the same resonance under different surroundings, for example the giant resonance of xenon with and without a C$_{60}$ cage, as discussed in the next section.